 Excess saliva can be quite a scary symptom if you know that it’s a symptom of Bulbar-onset ALS.

 But you have to realize that excess saliva not only results from the inability to efficiently swallow (caused by ALS), but the over-activity of the salivary glands — which is not caused by ALS but often by anxiety.

 There is yet another mechanism that produces what a patient might describe as “a lot of saliva in my mouth.”

 Excess saliva can be caused by a number of conditions, but can this symptom be the only presentation of acid reflux?

-“GERD is a condition that causes an abnormal amount of acid to reside in the esophagus,” says Jay Desai, MD.
-He specializes in colon cancer screening, upper endoscopy and consultative gastroenterology at New York Gastroenterology Associates.
-He is available for same day appointments in their Upper East Side office.
+“GERD is a condition that causes an abnormal amount of acid to reside in the esophagus,” says Jay Desai, MD, who specializes in colon cancer screening, upper endoscopy and consultative gastroenterology at the New York Gastroenterology Associates.

 “However, they may still have acid exposure in the mouth and esophagus which could manifest as excess saliva, coughing or a hoarse voice.
 It’s important to note that the mechanisms for this are unclear.”

 Have you found that severe, ongoing anxiety causes excess saliva?

 The anxiety actually triggers acid reflux, and hence, you have the annoying but benign symptom of the excess “saliva.”

 However, in this case, the situation has nothing to do with the salivary glands becoming overly active.